 What steps do the display screen regulations say I should take?

 Under the Health and Safety (Display Screen Equipment) Regulations 1992, you are required to carry out a risk assessment if you have DSE users in your workplace.
 If your employees regularly use display screens, you must:

-- Provide eye and eyesight tests on request, and any special spectacles required
+- provide eye and eyesight tests on request, and any special spectacles required; and

 You should include assessment of display screen risks in your normal risk assessment (which must be in writing if you have five or more employees) and assess any special requirements of individual members of staff.
 The Health & Safety Executive has produced a practical checklist of the risks you should look out for.

 Once you have identified the risks, you must take steps to remove or minimise them as far as possible.
 The steps you take can be as simple as making sure all employees take regular breaks away from their desks, providing all employees with ergonomic furniture or replacing old monitors with newer, adjustable models.

 You should not assume that once you have completed your assessment that the job is done.
 The risks can change and new risks can arise whenever new equipment, working practices or employees join your company.
 You should monitor the risks on an on-going basis and take any steps to keep them under control.
 Always keep display screen regulations in mind when purchasing equipment and bringing in new members of staff.